nanowireUK/azure-iiot-edge-hol/modules/deploy-industrial-iot.md

 Follow instructions in [Industrial IoT Github](https://github.com/Azure/Industrial-IoT/blob/master/docs/deploy/howto-deploy-all-in-one.md) to deploy the necessary PaaS and microservices.

+⚠ **We're using the release 2.7.170, so make sure to run `git checkout release/2.7.170` after cloning the repository**

 ⚠ **By default, the deploy scripts includes simulators.
 To skip them, run the script via `.\deploy app`**

 👉 **Tip!** Make sure you start your `PowerShell` with Administrator Rights.